vivianmiranda/cocoa3_testing/README.md

 Based on our experience, we recommend utilizing the GPU versions to train the emulator while using the CPU versions to run the MCMCs.
 This is because our supercomputers possess a greater number of CPU-only nodes.
 It may be helpful to create two separate conda environments for this purpose.
 One could be named cocoa (CPU-only), while the other could be named cocoaemu and contain the GPU versions of the machine learning packages.

-For users that opt for the manual installation method via Cocoa's internal cache, the following flags on the script will activate the installation of machine-learning-related libraries via pip.
+For users that opt for the manual installation method via Cocoa's internal cache, commenting the following environmental flags on the script will activate the installation of machine-learning-related libraries via pip.

     # IF TRUE, THEN COCOA WON'T INSTALL TENSORFLOW, KERAS and PYTORCH
-    export IGNORE_EMULATOR_CPU_PIP_PACKAGES=1
+    #export IGNORE_EMULATOR_CPU_PIP_PACKAGES=1
-    export IGNORE_EMULATOR_GPU_PIP_PACKAGES=1
+    #export IGNORE_EMULATOR_GPU_PIP_PACKAGES=1

-Unlike other pip packages, these ML packages will require an internet connection to be installed, as they are too large to be stored on our GIT-LFS cache.
+Unlike other pip packages, these ML packages will require an internet connection to be downloaded, as they exceed the limited capacity of our GIT-LFS-based pip_cache folder.
+In addition, this installation method is not the most employed in our group for us to pay for the extra GIT-LFS bandwith.